Stanford Energy is brought to you by the Precourt Institute for Energy

 The Energy Modeling Forum improves understanding of energy/environment problems and solutions by examining the strengths and limitations of alternative models and analytical approaches.

-The Global Climate and Energy Project, a pioneering partnership between academia and industry, supports research on groundbreaking energy technologies that significantly reduce greenhouse-gas emissions while meeting the world’s energy needs.
+The Global Climate & Energy Project, a pioneering partnership between academia and industry, supports research on groundbreaking energy technologies that significantly reduce greenhouse-gas emissions while meeting the world’s energy needs.

 The Photonics at Thermodynamic Limits Energy Frontier Research Center (PTL-EFRC) strives to achieve photonic operations at thermodynamic limits by controlling the flow of photons, electrons, and phonons in atomically-architected materials, and thereby enable entirely new energy conversion systems.